This summer the Career Education Department at Laney College (Oakland) is offering a number of programs for interested students in the Bay Area.

 Dates: June 18 – July 13 (4 weeks), Mon-Thurs, 9am – 4:30pm

 Cost: FREE for high school students

-Introduction to the Skilled Trades (or iDesign-ST) is a course where students will spend four weeks creating hands-on projects in carpentry, welding, machining, and wood technology.
-This is a great opportunity for you to try out different skilled trades programs to see if one of them might be a career path for you.
-Previous students have made rings, cutting boards, toolboxes, welded art projects, etc. The course is open to both high school students and recent grads.
+iDesign-MFG is a course where students will spend four weeks creating hands-on projects in carpentry, machining, wood technology, and new this year – biomanufacturing/food science.
+This is a great opportunity for you to try out different programs to see if one of them might be a career path for you.
+Previous students have made rings, cutting boards, toolboxes, etc. The course is open to both high school students and recent grads.